Mike Harmon (racing driver): Car No. 74 History

 On November 22, 2021, NASCAR suspended crew chief Ryan Bell for the first six races in 2022 for violating Section 5.1.a.c.d: Vehicle testing when the team brought the No. 74 car to Rockingham Speedway (which is currently unsanctioned by NASCAR) for a charity event.
-In addition, the team will have 75 owner and driver points deducted at the start of the 2022 season.
+In addition, the team would have 75 owner and driver points deducted at the start of the 2022 season.